Healthcare & Health Insurance in Spain

 We asked expats in Spain if they have access to public healthcare in Spain.
 And, if they do have access, what is it like.
 They wrote...

 "While in the U.S. I very intentionally "self-isolated" in a remote section of southern Missouri.
-But, I received my 2nd Covid-19 vaccination last week, so now feel MUCH safer about traveling and moving about in the world," wrote one digital nomad living in Tenerife, Spain.
+But, I received my 2nd Covid-19 vaccination last week, so now feel MUCH safer about traveling and moving about in the world," said one foreigner in Tenerife.

 About the Author